 (Simulated image to illustrate the HK effect)

-Figure 2. attempts to illustrate how the perceived brightness level varies colour by colour.
-The x-axis of this chart shows each individual RGB colour compositing the light source on the LED projector.
-The y-axis shows the brightness comparison between the colours on the left and right column on Figure 1.
-The perceived brightness ratio is the difference between the perceived brightness with the measured brightness, while the average perceived brightness ratio is the difference with all the colours combined.
+Figure 2. attempts to illustrate how the perceived brightness level varies color by color.
+The x-axis of this chart shows each individual RGB color compositing the light source on the LED projector.
+The y-axis shows the brightness comparison between the colors on the left and right column on Figure 1.
+The perceived brightness ratio is the difference between the perceived brightness with the measured brightness, while the average perceived brightness ratio is the difference with all of the colors combined.
 Both ratios can be calculated by using the formulas below.

 *the 2.4x average perceived brightness ratio is determined by Viewsonic LED projectors, other LED projectors may have a different result